sgrvinod/a-PyTorch-Tutorial-to-Object-Detection/README.md

 This is a subclass of PyTorch [`Dataset`](https://pytorch.org/docs/master/data.html#torch.utils.data.Dataset), used to **define our training and test datasets.** It needs a `__len__` method defined, which returns the size of the dataset, and a `__getitem__` method which returns the `i`th image, bounding boxes of the objects in this image, and labels for the objects in this image, using the JSON files we saved earlier.

 You will notice that it also returns the perceived detection difficulties of each of these objects, but these are not actually used in training the model.
 They are required only in the [Evaluation](https://github.com/sgrvinod/a-PyTorch-Tutorial-to-Object-Detection#evaluation) stage for computing the Mean Average Precision (mAP) metric.
-We also have the option of filtering out _difficult_ objects entirely from our data to speed up training.
+We also have the option of filtering out _difficult_ objects entirely from our data to speed up training at the cost of some accuracy.

 Additionally, inside this class, **each image and the objects in them are subject to a slew of transformations** as described in the paper and outlined below.